h0mbre/Dali/README.md

 [![asciicast](https://asciinema.org/a/jQbdCGdCzZzDkIUNdNVjJ9YNw.svg)](https://asciinema.org/a/jQbdCGdCzZzDkIUNdNVjJ9YNw)

 ### Album Module
 Since unauthenticated `PNG` files can only be `1MB`, if you anticipate a long repsonse from the agent, such as a `ps -aux` or a `netstat -ano`, use an authenticated album.
 Otherwise, the image will be cropped and the response snipped if it is too long.
+Short responses are limited to about 33,000 base64 characters.
 ```
 Options:        Example Value:
 - Auth-Type     Unauth or Auth